Get Help with Medicaid Renewal

 • Go to “Report My Changes” or “Renew” and select “Add an Authorized Representative.”

-• Or, go check out the FAQs.
+• Or, check the FAQs.

 2. Next, they must register in Gateway to become your Authorized Representative.